Character Counts! of District 30

-For 20 years, the goals of the Character Counts! coalition have been embedded in our school curriculum, on athletic fields, and throughout the communities, and continue to enforce the following: “Be kind; help others in need; and learn to forgive others.”
+Since 1996, the goals of the Character Counts! coalition have been embedded in our school curriculum, on athletic fields, and throughout the communities, and continue to enforce the following: “Be kind; help others in need; and learn to forgive others.”

 It is evident that Character Counts! is deeply ingrained in District 30’s culture, when one sees posters throughout the schools and offices touting the Six Pillars, reminding everyone of the importance of being an upstanding citizen.

 Superintendent, Dr. Brian Wegley, is a long time member of the Character Counts! of Glenview Committee and Advisory Committee.

 He stated, "By participating in Character Counts! programs the kids realize that they really can make a difference in the community and the world.
 And, the most important thing is the youth of our communities, as they are our future."

 Each year, Maple, Wescott and Willowbrook Schools foster the tenets of Character Counts! by participating in activities, fundraisers, and contests that support and nourish good character traits.
 To read more about the students' activities go to the following pages:

 “By continually upholding the Six Pillars of Character Counts! it sends a powerful message about what our community values, and it is a wonderful reminder of the values and behaviors that we want to demonstrate and pass on to the children,” said Northfield Township Supervisor, Jill Brickman.